KiddLab/QuicK-mer2/tutorial.md

 and omitting unneeded decompression are included.
 The results are then piped to the QuicKmer count program and saved into a output file.

-For this example, the quickmer count program uses six threads and required sufficient RAM (~) to load the index.
+For this example, the quickmer count program uses six threads and required sufficient RAM (~55 Gb) to load the index.
 You may need to run this on a compute node on your cluster following your own local procedures.
 First we will make a directory for storing the output.